commento/gong-python/README.md

 ### Dali over Wifi
 The Dali over Wifi implementation is based on the demo device implemented in the private repository: https://github.com/getsenic/esp8266-dali
-The Home Assistant component is located in the folder light, file dali.py: https://github.com/commento/gong-python/blob/master/light/dali.py
+The Home Assistant component is located in the folder custom_components/light, file dali.py: https://github.com/commento/gong-python/blob/master/light/dali.py

 As for all the custom components, the implementation has to be placed according to these instructions: